amplience/dc-sample-blog-nextjs/MIGRATION.md

 ## `1.x.x` to `2.x.x`

+### Prerequisites

+The following features need to be enabled on your hub before this migration can occur:

+- Search Indexes
+- Content Delivery 2

 ### Create and configuration index

 Ensure that you have setup and configured a search index by following [README.md](README.md) sections `Creating a production search index for your published blog-posts`,